alirezamirian/gulp-angular-filesort/README.md

 ## Additions to gulp-angular-filesort

-This plugin is a fork of [gulp-angular-filesort](https://npmjs.org/package/gulp-angular-filesort) which adds support for additional file sorting logic based on ES6 import and exports If the following conditions are true, you might want to use this plugin:
+This plugin is a fork of [gulp-angular-filesort](https://npmjs.org/package/gulp-angular-filesort) which adds support for additional file sorting logic based on ES6 import and exports.

+If the following conditions are true, you might want to use this plugin:
 - You have an old angular project and you are using script tags instead of bundlers like **webpack**